 I’ve been overpaid!
 What should I do?.
 Image of dozens of £20 notes

-If you've been accidentally overpaid at work by your employer, it may seem like a lucky bonus, but don't assume you can just keep the money!
-Overpayments can be a tricky topic for everyone, from employees to freelancers/sole traders.
-This guide helps demonstrate what to do when you’ve been overpaid to get things sorted quickly.
+If you've been accidentally overpaid at work by your employer, it may seem like a lucky bonus, but don't assume you can keep the money!
+Here we look at overpayments for employees and freelancers/sole traders.

-If you’re facing the opposite problem and you’ve been underpaid, there are also useful things you can do to resolve it quickly.
+But, what if you've been underpaid?
 See our articles here about the National Minimum Wage and also about pay cuts/unauthorised deductions from your pay.

 If you’re staring at your bank balance in disbelief because your work has paid you more than you expected, we’d encourage you to hold off the celebrations.
 Overpayments are fairly common and you can’t just keep the money.